-CERTIFICATION: The undersigned, being the President of The Cottages at Shock Hill Association, a Colorado nonprofit corporation, certifies the foregoing Policy was adopted by the Board of Directors of the Association, at a duly called and held meeting of the Board of Directors on 6.13.2023 and in witness thereof, the undersigned has subscribed their name.
+CERTIFICATION: The undersigned, being the President of Shock Hill Landing Association, a Colorado nonprofit corporation, certifies that the foregoing Policy was adopted by the Board of Directors of the Association, at a duly called and held meeting of the Board of January 30, 2024 Directors on and in witness thereof, the undersigned has subscribed their name.

-The Cottages at Shock Hill Association, a

-Colorado nonprofit corporation
+Shock Hill Landing Association, a Colorado nonprofit corporation

-By:
+DocuSigned by: GARY GARBRECHT By: 6219C2D21AD0490...
 Its: President